QuantEcon/lecture-python-programming.myst/source/rst/python_oop.md

 It describes

 * What kind of data the class stores
-* What methods it has for acting on these dat
+* What methods it has for acting on these data

 An  *object* or *instance* is a realization of the class, created from the blueprint